gregjhansell97/hive-map/README.md

 and delivered to.
 Locations communicate to other locations through channels.
 Locations are used by developers to interact with the rest of the map.
 A developer can create subscriptions to message types for a location.
-A developer can get destinations to publish to from a location (described next).
+A developer gets destination instances from a location.

 #### Properties
-- Every location can be represented uniquely by a number
+- Every location is represented uniquely by a number
 - Only one instance of a location exists at a time
 - If a message is delivered to one subscribe then all subscribers receive message